andreypopp/react-async/README.md

     })

 The method `getInitialStateAsync` mimics `getInitialState` but can fetch state asynchronously.
-The result of the function is mixed in into component state.
+The result of the function is mixed in into the component state.

 ## Rendering async components on server with fetched async state